Swimming machine: Pressure-driven machines

 Pressure-driven swimming machines depend on one or more pumps.
 Discharge rates of 13 L/s (200 US gal/min) and more are possible, from motors of three or four horsepower (2 or 3 kW); power requirements are determined from pump curves, where the pump is selected to Ś volumetric flow, as pressure loss is relatively low as the water does not need to be lifted, but only overcome swimmer drag and other pressure losses within the system.
 One of the earliest models on the market, introduced in 1973, was the Badujet which is available only in the form of a bare propulsion system, to be installed into either an existing or newly built pool.

 Also in this category of pressure-driven swimming machines are several swim spas, usually, fiberglass shells equipped with several pool pumps to set the water in motion.
 Seen as more convenient since they come pre-assembled, the quality of the swim has been criticized by indoor swimmers as being somewhat turbulent, as the strength of the current comes from the speed and pressure of the discharged water, rather than its volume.
 Contrary to this, triathletes and other sea swimmers have praised the system due to the turbulence created by the jets mimicking the behavior of the sea, improving stamina and general fitness, and preparing them for unpredictable conditions they may face while they compete.

 Swim Spas, as the name suggests, are a combination of a spa (or hot tub) and an exercise pool.
-Single-zone models are typically a fiberglass pressure-driven exercise pool that has swim jets at one end, and one or more spa seats fitted with massage jets at the other.
+Single-zone models are typically fiberglass pressure-driven exercise pools that has swim jets at one end, and one or more spa seats fitted with massage jets at the other.
 Swimmers and athletes have praised the integration of both a hot tub and swimming machine model since they can use it for exercising and recreational purposes.

 In the 1980s, Monarch Spas developed the dual-zone swim spa, allowing the pumps and other equipment needed for the pool to also power a separate spa.
 One advantage of the modern dual-zone system is the ability to set different temperatures and use different chemicals in each pool area.
 The hot tub section can use bromine and provide a relaxing and therapeutic experience, while the swim zone can be kept cool for strenuous exercise using chlorine.